Botany Research Scholarship Program

 Research scholarships consist of $1,000 awards, designed to support basic undergraduate and graduate research.
 Students may reapply and receive a scholarship award up to a maximum of two years for undergraduates and graduates pursuing a Masters degree and up to a maximum of four years for graduate students pursuing a Doctorate degree.

-NCB received 29 applications for the 2013 - 2014 Scholarship Program.
-As usual, there were many great research projects to choose from and it made it hard to narrow it down to the final awardee list.
-We awarded ten $1,000 scholarships for for the 2013 - 2014 school year.
+NCB received 27 applications for the 2014 - 2015 Scholarship Program.
+As usual, there were many great research projects submitted for review.
+We awarded ten $1,000 scholarships for the 2014 - 2015 school year.
 The Shasta Chapter of the California Native Plant Society funded one of the scholarships for research relevant to the flora within the boundaries of the Shasta Chapter (Shasta, Lassen, Modoc, and Siskiyou counties).

 Congratulations to the ten students and thank you to all that submitted applications!